JuliaCollections/DataStructures.jl/README.rst

       i = itertoken((k,v,extra))
       < remainder of body >
    end

+Note that it is acceptable for the loop body above to invoke ``delete!(i)``.
+This is because the for-loop state already stores the next token at the beginning of the body, so ``i`` does not need to be advanced at the end of the body.

 There are two ways to iterate over a subrange of a container.